-Just like its predecessor the Colorado LT, the new Colorado remains a striking reel.
-Featuring fully machined 6061 T6 aluminum construction, the reel has a much more open, airy design throughout.
+Like its predecessor, the Colorado LT, the new Colorado remains a striking reel.
+Featuring fully machined aluminum construction, the reel has a much more open, airy design throughout.

-Despite that, this new version comes in slightly heavier at approximately 3.55 ounces versus the old 4/5 LT model which was just 2.98 ounces.
-However, the new reel does boast a slightly larger diameter of 3.57" compared to 3.45" for the LT along with some design additions.
+Despite that, this new version comes in slightly heavier at approximately 3.55 ounces versus the old 4/5 LT model, which was just 2.98 ounces.
+However, the new reel does boast a slightly larger diameter of 3.57 inches compared to 3.45 inches for the LT, along with some design additions.

 The clicker system sports a stainless pawl, spring, and gear.
-Cosmetically, the clicker's large housing now has a shiny decorative backside which includes an engraving of the San Juan Mountains in Colorado.
+Cosmetically, the clicker's large housing now has a shiny decorative backside, including an engraving of the San Juan Mountains in Colorado.

-One of the biggest changes seen in the new reel is a semi-caged frame design.
-On top of giving the reel a stronger, more robust structure, this also helps prevent line from sneaking in between the spool and frame.
-With the reel's various edges and interesting angles, this design feature also just adds more intrigue to an already appealing overall look.
+A semi-caged frame design is one of the most significant changes in the new reel.
+On top of giving the reel a stronger, more robust structure, this also helps prevent the line from sneaking in between the spool and frame.
+Additionally, with the reel's various edges and interesting angles, this design feature adds more intrigue to an already appealing overall look.

-My brand-new Colorado sample reel was refined inside and out.
-The machining is crisp and there were no unsightly marks or other cosmetic flaws.
-Ross typically produces a quality product and this reel lives up to my expectations of them.
+My brand-new Colorado sample reel is refined inside and out.
+The machining is crisp, with no unsightly marks or other cosmetic flaws.
+Ross typically produces a quality product, and this reel lives up to my expectations of them.

 Click-pawl reels can be a lot of fun.
 In my mind, they are kind of like the manual transmission for fly reels because they require much more angler input.
-These drag systems offer only light pressure and typically have very little to no adjustment capabilities, so any extra drag pressure must be manually applied by the angler's own hands.
-They are truly the ultimate in simplicity and shave off a lot of weight because there are just a few small parts.
-For more info on click-pawl reels, click here!
+These drag systems offer only light pressure and typically have little to no adjustment capabilities, so the angler's hands must manually apply any extra drag torque.
+However, they are truly the ultimate in simplicity and shave off a lot of weight because there are just a few small parts.

-I could only find small fish (and very few of them) during a tough few local testing trips, so a fish never actually made it onto my reel.
-Bummer.
-What I can tell you is that the drag system exhibits a very crisp, loud tone.
-It has a high-quality sound to it without being too high-pitched or tinny sounding which can come off as somewhat annoying and cheap.
-Of course the standard drag pressure is quite light and you do have to be careful when stripping off line.
-Pull line off moderately quick or faster, and the spool will overrun a little causing some loose line to pile up.
+I could only find small fish (and very few of them) during a challenging few local testing trips, so a fish never actually made it onto my reel.
+However, just from manually pulling the drag, I can tell you that it exhibits a very crisp, loud tone.
+It has a high-quality sound without being too high-pitched or tinny sounding, which can come off as somewhat annoying and cheap.
+Of course, the standard drag pressure is relatively light, so you must be careful when stripping off line.
+Pull the fly line off moderately quick or faster, and the spool will overrun a little, causing some loose line to pile up.

-As mentioned, the reel's diameter has slightly increased in this new model which should speed up the retrieve a tad.
-While cranking, the canvas micarta handle material feels great and is an excellent size/shape.
-It has a dry, grippy feel to it that provides a sure hold even with wet fingers.
-The Colorado also has a very solid feel to it at all times.
-Tolerances are tight with barely any play between parts.
+As mentioned, the reel's diameter has slightly increased in this new model, which means a faster retrieve.
+While cranking, the canvas micarta handle material feels great and is a perfect size/shape.
+It has a dry, grippy texture that provides a sure hold, even with wet fingers.
+The Colorado also has a very solid overall feel, thanks to precise, tight tolerances.

 Another upgrade worth mentioning here is that Ross now uses a material for their bushings called Vesconite.
-I had absolutely no idea what this was, but a quick Google search told me the material is a very durable thermopolymer that is internally lubricated (requiring no outside lubrication) and delivers low friction coefficient.
-It is currently being used in many industries such as automotive, rail, and mining.
+I had absolutely no idea what this was, but a quick Google search told me the material is a very durable thermopolymer that is internally lubricated (requiring no external lubrication) and delivers a low friction coefficient.
+It is currently used in many automotive, rail, and mining industries.

 Like the Colorado LT, the spool simply pulls apart from the frame.
-A modest pull and a little twisting motion back and forth separates them every time.
-To rejoin them once again, push them together along with the same little twisting action and there's a nice pop when they're fully seated and ready to go.
+A modest pull and a slight twisting motion back and forth separate them every time.
+Then, to rejoin them again, push them together with the same little twisting action, and there's a nice pop when they're fully seated and ready to go.

 Ross didn't drop the ball in this latest version of the Colorado reel.
-While I still have a lot of love for the discontinued LT reel, this new one definitely turns the refinement up a few notches in terms of looks and design.
-I have no doubt the Colorado will remain one of the favorite choices among click-pawl enthusiasts everywhere.
+While I still love the discontinued LT reel, this new one turns the refinement up a few notches in terms of looks and design.
+I have no doubt the Colorado will remain one of the favorite choices among click-pawl enthusiasts everywhere!

-Each reel includes a protective pouch which can also protect the reel when mounted on a rod.
+Each reel includes a protective pouch that can protect the reel when mounted on a rod.
 Besides our 4/5 test reel, a 2/3 size is also available.
-Color choices include matte black and matte platinum with the price set at a reasonable $335 regardless of size or color.
+Color choices include matte black and matte platinum, with the price set at a reasonable $335 for all sizes and colors.